 There are nine shapes hidden in this messy closet—can your child find them all?
 Perfect for teaching new shapes and brushing up on the basics, this game will also help kids learn the attributes of trapezoids, parallelograms, semi-circles and more.
 Kids will also hone critical observational skills with this “find it” exercise, and learn real world examples of shapes to help recognize them again and again.

-For a leisurely lesson on first grade geometry, let your child sit back, relax, and read this charming storybook.
+For a leisurely geometry lesson, let your child sit back, relax, and read this charming storybook.
 The story involves shapes and fractions to help familiarize kids with the concepts and language of basic geometry.
 Let the narrator read the text, or have your child read to you for some extra reading practice.